Last Updated on October 10, 2024 by Maged kamel

 Collapse load for a simply supported beam.

-This is the 31st post of the Steel beam Posts-part-4, which includes a solved problem, how to determine the plastic moment, and the collapse load value for a beam that is fixed at one end and has roller support at the other end, the beam is loaded by a concentrated load.
+This is the 31st post of Steel beam Posts-part-4, which includes a solved problem, how to determine the plastic moment, and the collapse load value for a beam that is fixed at one end and has roller support at the other end.
+The beam is loaded by a concentrated load.

 Easy illustration for collapse load for indeterminate beam.

-This is the 32nd post of the Steel beam Posts-part-4 which includes a solved problem, how to determine the plastic moment, and the collapse load value for a beam that is fixed at one end and has roller support at the other end, the beam is loaded by a concentrated load.
+This is the 32nd post of the Steel beam Posts-part-4, which includes a solved problem, how to determine the plastic moment, and the collapse load value for a beam fixed at one end and with roller support at the other end, loaded by a concentrated load.

 This is the link for post 32: the Collapse load for the indeterminate beam.